Results of the 2022 Australian federal election in New South Wales

 This is a list of electoral division results for the 2022 Australian federal election in the state of New South Wales.

 This election was held using Instant-runoff voting (often referred to locally as preferential voting), a form of ranked voting where voters order candidates in order of preference.
 The number of first preferences for each candidate is first counted, and then the candidate with the lowest number of votes is eliminated and their votes are each transferred to the remaining candidate which they gave the highest preference to.
 This process of eliminating and transferring the votes of the last-placed remaining candidates is repeated until there are only two candidates left, at which point the candidate with more votes (including those transferred) wins.
 This can mean that a candidate who does not have the most first preferences can be elected if no candidate takes majority of votes in the first count and that candidate accumulates enough transferred votes to overtake the original leader.

-In this election there were seven such reversals in New South Wales—Labor won three seats where the Labor candidate did not have the most first preferences (Bennelong, Gilmore and Robertson), and independent candidates won four seats where they did not have the most first preferences (Fowler, Mackellar, North Sydney and Wentworth).
+In this election there were seven such reversals in New South Wales—Labor won three seats where the Liberal candidate had the most first preferences (Bennelong, Gilmore and Robertson), and independent candidates won four seats where the Liberals or Labor had the most first preferences (Labor in Fowler and the Liberals in Mackellar, North Sydney and Wentworth).